ImperialCollegeLondon/fractalgenetics/README.md

 # AutoFD_interpolation
-R code for post-processing of FD values outputted by AutoFD.
+R code for post-processing of FD values output by AutoFD.